DataBooth/client-youngm-ifit/README.md

 Note data does NOT contain PII data and (subject to size) could be stored in GitHub.

 Sample workouts exported from iFit in `data` directory.

+## The Hard Part

+This problem was slightly tricky to solve because of some difficulties in parsing the XML format in the .tcx files.
+We ended up using the BeautifulSoup library in Python to solve some issues with (likely) mal-formed XML.